-Tron’s content distribution platform is based on a peer to peer methodology, it also utilizes some of the same technology employed by torrent clients such as BitTorrent.
+Tron’s content distribution platform is based on a peer to peer methodology.
+It also utilizes some of the same technology employed by torrent clients such as BitTorrent.
 Tron hopes to become not only a decentralized content distribution platform but a platform that can be used for decentralized social media applications as well.
-In doing so, Tron hopes to create a more decentralized internet and return the web to its roots.
-Although it’s worth mentioning that this functionality is not planned to be fully implemented until the end of 2018.
-For the time being TRON has partnered with Peiwo, a Chinese music distribution platform, who will have TRON implemented into their ecosystem somewhat sooner.
+In doing so, Tron hopes to create a more decentralized internet and return the web to its roots, though it’s worth mentioning that this functionality is not planned to be fully implemented until the end of 2018.
+For the time being, TRON has partnered with Peiwo, a Chinese music distribution platform, who will have TRON implemented into their ecosystem somewhat sooner.
 The token also plans to allow messaging between parties.
-The sending of TRON through Peiwo will be integrated at the end of March, however, the full implementation isn’t expected until the end of November.
-Justin Sun, the founder of TRON is also the founder of Peiwo.
+The sending of TRON through Peiwo will be integrated at the end of March, but the full implementation isn’t expected until the end of November.
+Justin Sun, the founder of TRON, is also the founder of Peiwo.

 Most recently served as the Chief Representative for Ripple in China.
 He is also the Founder, Chairman, and CEO of Peiwo.
 He has a B.A. in History from Peking University and a M.A. in Political Economics from the University of Pennsylvania

 Lucien is an expert in Big Data.
 His prior work experience includes Tencent, Alibaba, Netease, and Qihoo.
 Much of this work revolved around developing complex system architecture.

 Keelson has a B.A. in Computer Science from Tsinghua University.
 He has 15 years of experience in frontend and backend development.
 He also worked at UFIDA developing enterprise management software.

 - Even for a whitepaper originally written in a different language, Tron’s whitepaper is an arduous read.
 It’s very poorly written at worst and very poorly translated at best.